 That may not be the only new device added to the fold, though – Hothead didn't update the changelog, so it's hard to say what else the update brings along with it.

 Encouraging players to "go for the big win," Hothead Games recently released Big Win Football to the Play Store.
 The makers of the artistic masterpiece that is Machinarium and the similarly sports-minded Big Win Soccer have added another entry to their catalogue of "Big Win" sports games, bringing the same customizable, competitive and unique gameplay dynamic to football fans, allowing them to create their own customized dream team, play against opponents online, and enhance player skills with game-changing boosts.

 Every once in a while, a new game shows up on Android that really catches my attention.
 Sometimes it's the graphics, sometimes it's the gameplay itself.
 Sometimes it's both.
 The latter is the case with City of Secrets, which just recently landed in the Play Store.

 As far as gameplay is concerned, City of Secrets reminds me of Machinarium.
 The principle of the game is very similar: find various, somewhat hidden, objects and use them to solve puzzles.
-Of course, it looks nothing like Machinarium, but that doesn't mean it isn't equally as nice to look at - it's just different.

 If you haven't heard of Machinarium, you probably aren't much of a PC gamer.
 That's not mean to be some kind of "high and mighty" insult - it's just the truth.
 Machinarium is a small indie game that was released for PCs and Macs back in September of 2009, developed by Czech studio Amanita Design.
 It won numerous awards as indie game of the year, as well as accolades for its astounding artwork and soundtrack.